 It’s not as easy to reach shoppers because they don’t always have email or reliable cell phone service.
 But sometimes “we have postcards available that they can either sign off on a pre-printed message or write their own,” she said.

-Some of the issues the pantry has raised awareness about include immigration and aspects of the Farm Bill, scheduled for reauthorization in 2023.
+Some of the issues the pantry has raised awareness about include immigration and aspects of the Farm Bill, scheduled for reauthorization this year.

 The Presbyterian Hunger Program is one of the Compassion, Peace and Justice ministries of the Presbyterian Mission Agency.
 Its work is made possible through gifts to One Great Hour of Sharing.
 Eradicating systemic poverty is one of the goals of Matthew 25.
 Read more here.

 Darla Carter, Communications Strategist, Presbyterian Mission Agency